LeeTwentyThree/Lee23-LegacySubnauticaMods/Downloads/DownloadPages/DebugHelper.md

 `loopsound [path] [lifetime]` - Plays a looping FMOD event by its path.
 The `lifetime` parameter must be set to avoid unwarranted noise pollution.

+`search [distance]` - Searches for all PrefabIdentifiers within `distance` meters (based around pivot).
+Outputs name and TechType.
+This is especially useful for finding objects with RuntimeEditor.

+`lookingat (hitTriggers = false)` - Returns the name of the hit collider, its parent, attached rigidbody, and entity root.
+Also useful for RuntimeEditor and similar tools.

 ### Credits

 Programming done by Lee23.